vmware-clarity/ng-clarity/.github/ISSUE_TEMPLATE/bug-report.md

 **This is a bug report for the `@clr` Angular or UI versions of the design system.
 For the web-component implementation of Clarity (`@cds`), visit [vmware-clarity/core](https://github.com/vmware-clarity/core).**

+***If you are a VMware employee or a contractor in VMware, please use our [support channel in slack](https://vmware.slack.com/archives/C0JF8D2LB) to raise Clarity issues.***

 ## Describe the bug

 _A clear and concise description of what the bug is, and the conditions when it occurs._